ros2/design/articles/actions.md

 This document defines requirements for actions, how they are specified in the ROS Message IDL, and how they are communicated by the middleware.

-## Entities involved in actions
+## Entities Involved in Actions

-The following entities are involved in providing, using and executing an action.
+There are two entities involved in actions: an action server and an action client.

-- Action server
+### Action Server

-  The provider of the action.
+An action server provides an action.
+Like topics and services, an action server has a name and a type.
-  There is only one server for any unique action.
+There is only one server per name.

-  The action server is responsible for:
+It is responsible for

-  - advertising the action to other ROS entities;
+* advertising the action to other ROS entities
+* accepting or rejecting requests from one or more action clients

-  - for executing the action when a request is received, or rejecting that request, as appropriate;
+* executing the action when a request is received and accepted

-  - for monitoring execution of the action and providing feedback as appropriate to the action design;
+* optionally providing feedback about the progress of all executing actions
+* optionally handling requests to cancel an action

-  - for sending the result of the action, including a mandatory success/failure value, to the client when the action completes, whether the action succeeded or not; and
+* sending the result of the action, including whether it succeed, failed, or was cancelled, to the client when the action completes

-  - for managing the execution of the action in response to additional requests by the client.

-- Action client
+### Action Client

-  The entity making a request to execute an action.
-  There may be more than one client for each action server.
+An action client requests an action to be performed and monitors its progress.
-  However, the semantics of multiple simultaneous clients is action-specific, i.e. it depends on what the action is and how it is implemented whether multiple simultaneous clients can be supported.
+There may be multiple clients per server, however it is up to the server to decide how requests from multiple clients will be handled.

-  The action client is responsible for:
+It is responsible for

-  - making a request to the action, passing any needed data for the action execution;
+* making a request to the action server

-  - optionally periodically checking for updated feedback from the action server;
+* optionally monitoring the feedback from the action server

-  - optionally requesting that the action server cancel the action execution; and
+* optionally requesting that the action server cancel the action execution

-  - optionally checking the result of the action received from the action server.
+* optionally checking the result of the action received from the action server

 ## Differences between ROS 1 and ROS 2 actions